-House on Lake Geneva
+House on Lake Geneva16 photos

 A 300 square meter house on Lake Geneva, designed by architect Pierre Moinès and studio au*m, is located in the city of Tonnerre-le-Ben, France.